Workflow page

 Built-in reminders

-Payment follow-up should stay part of the recurring invoice workflow, not a separate task.
+Payment follow-up should stay inside the recurring invoice workflow so overdue invoices do not become a second admin system.

 Priority

-A recurring invoice still needs to look polished every month, especially for freelancers and agencies.
+Recurring invoices still need to look polished every month, especially when freelancers and agencies want automation without sacrificing presentation.

 FAQ